QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 # Challenges of Integrating Service-oriented AI into Network Management

-In addition to the research challengs in coupling AI and network management specified in {{?I-D.irtf-nmrg-ai-challenges}}, this document also identifies some challengs that need to be considered when integrating service-oriented AI into network management.
+In addition to the research challenges in coupling AI and network management specified in {{?I-D.irtf-nmrg-ai-challenges}}, this document also identifies some challenges that need to be considered when integrating service-oriented AI into network management.

 ## hallucination